 Theo’s visionary leadership and passion shone most brilliantly when she made direct connections between new ideas, scientists whose work confirmed them, impacted individuals, and people in positions to change what needed changing.
 She will be remembered for many generations to come, generations that she worked tirelessly to protect.

 Below is a memorial of stories that people submitted to TEDX after her death on December 14, 2014.
-If you have a story you would like to share, please submit it at the bottom of this page.

 I wish I would have had the chance to thank Theo Colborn for her work before she passed away, so now I would like to thank the many others who are furthering the research into endocrine disruptors because my child has been irreparably harmed.
 It is something I recently traced back to prenatal exposure to bisphenol A. Doctors may think I’m crazy but I know I’m right.